ali-umer/ali-umer/README.md

 ### ✨ About Me
 - 🎓 Computer Science Student
 - 🤖 Working on AI-driven applications
-- 🛠️ Experienced in **MERN Stack, iOS Development (Swift), and Cloud Deployment**
+- 🛠️ Experienced in **MERN Stack, iOS Development (Swift), Generative AI, and Cloud Deployment**
 - 🌟 Exploring **Vision Transformers, GANs, and NLP models**

 ### 📚 What I'm Working On
 - ✨ **Scholarly** – AI-powered learning assistant for students
+- ✨ RAG based ChatBot for university students
 - 🛠️ Building software solutions.
-- 📝 Final Year Project (FYP): AI Learning Assistant with Roadmap & Reel Generation
 - 💻 Experimenting with **DynamoDB, Docker, AWS, Transformers and many more. **

 ### 💡 Skills & Tech Stack